wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 -----------------------------------

 .. note::
-  To run the wazuh-clusterd binary, **Python 2.7** is required.
+  To run the wazuh-clusterd binary, **Python 2.7** or higher is required.
 If your OS has a previous python version, please refer to `Run the cluster in CentOS 6`_ for instructions on how to update to and use **Python 2.7**.

 Follow these steps to deploy a Wazuh cluster: